-- Helmet Holder – Hemet holder is another extension that goes well with Force Dry DX dryer.
-It will distribute heat to your helmet more evenly and provide it with much stable rest.
+- Helmet Holder – Hemet holder is another extension that goes well with the Force Dry DX dryer.
+It will distribute heat to your helmet more evenly and provide it with a much more stable rest.

-Fed up with their own experience with wet shoes, especially with Seattle’s climate, they started a company with a trademark “Forced Air” dryers.
+Fed up with their own experience with wet shoes, especially with Seattle’s climate, they started a company with the trademark “Forced Air” dryers.

 Since then, they’ve been making and selling various products and models to people of all ages.